-- 1. Look at the picture.
-What do you think this is?
-What comes to your mind when you hear the word "cinema"? - 2a.
+- 1. What comes to your mind when you hear the word "cinema"? - 2a.
 Is cinema important today?
 What role does it play in your life?
 Can people live without cinema today?

 - 2b.
 Conduct a survey.
 Interview your classmates.
 Use the questions below. - 1.
 Do you like going to the cinema?
 2. How often do you go to the cinema?
 3. When was the last time you went to the cinema?
 4. What's your favourite film?
 5. Who's your favourite actor/actress?
 6. What's the most popular film in your country?
 7. Do you prefer watching TV or going to the cinema?
 8. Do you like going to the cinema with your parents or friends?